rHermes/aoc-rust/README.md

 ## Dependencies

-I try to keep the dependencies as few as possible when solving the tasks, but for the support code tehre is no rules.
+I try to keep the dependencies as few as possible when solving the tasks, but for the support code there is no rules.

 Solutions which use foregin crates are:

+- 2015-04:
-- 2015-04: `md-5` crate to compute md5
+  - `md-5`: compute md5
+  - `num_cpus`: Find number of threads for threading

 ## How to run